Rare decays of b hadrons: Main experimental results

 This interesting picture is complicated by a dependence on $q^2$, the dilepton mass squared (Fig.~\ref{Fig:Anatomy}).
 At very low $q^2$, \BdllKs behaves like \BgKsz, with a slightly off-shell photon decaying to two leptons.
 The physics is dominated by the ${\cal O}_7$ operator, as discussed in Section~\ref{Sec:bgs}.

-Above, there is an interference of the amplitudes controlled by the ${\cal O}_{9}$ and ${\cal O}_{10}$ operators, related to the \Z loop and \W box diagrams, respectively.
+At higher \qsq values, there is an interference of the amplitudes controlled by the ${\cal O}_{9}$ and ${\cal O}_{10}$ operators, related to the \Z loop and \W box diagrams, respectively.
 This ``low-$q^2$'' region between 1 and 6\:\gevgevcccc is the most interesting and theoretically cleanest.
 Beyond this, non-suppressed \cquark{}\cquarkbar contributions (Fig.~\ref{Fig:blls}, right) make the picture more complicated and theoretical estimates are less reliable.
 The observation of high mass resonances above the \psitwos meson by the LHCb collaboration\mycite[LHCb-PAPER-2013-039]{LHCb-PAPER-2013-039} is an indication that a lot of care is needed when interpreting the high-$q^2$ region.

-The differential decay width with respect to the dilepton mass squared $q^2$, the forward-backward asymmetry $A_\text{FB}$, and the longitudinal polarisation fraction $F_\text{L}$ of the \Kstarz resonance have been measured by many experiments\mycite{Aubert:2006vb,Aaltonen:2011ja,Aaltonen:2011cn,Chatrchyan:2013cda,ATLAS:2013ola,Khachatryan:2015isa,LHCb-PAPER-2013-019,LHCb-PAPER-2013-037,Wei:2009zv} with no significant sign of deviations from the Standard Model expectation.
-The most recent measurement of \AFB by the LHCb experiment is shown in Fig.~\ref{Fig:PAPER-2015-051} (left).
+The differential decay width with respect to the dilepton mass squared $q^2$, the forward-backward asymmetry $A_\text{FB}$, and the longitudinal polarisation fraction $F_\text{L}$ of the \Kstarz resonance have been measured by many experiments\mycite{Aubert:2006vb,Aaltonen:2011ja,Aaltonen:2011cn,Chatrchyan:2013cda,ATLAS:2013ola,Khachatryan:2015isa,Lees:2015ymt,LHCb-PAPER-2013-019,Wei:2009zv,LHCb-PAPER-2015-051,LHCb-PAPER-2020-002} with no significant sign of deviations from the Standard Model expectation.
+The most recent measurement of \AFB by the LHCb experiment is shown in Fig.~\ref{Fig:PAPER-2020-002} (left).
 LHCb also studied other angular asymmetries.
-In particular a local deviation of the $P_5'$ observable (see Inset~\ref{Ins:P5prime}) from the Standard Model expectation is observed around $q^2\sim5\:\gevgevcccc$, see Fig.~\ref{Fig:PAPER-2015-051} (right)~\cite{LHCb-PAPER-2015-051}.
-Belle, ATLAS and CMS have subsequently presented data that are consistent with the LHCb results\mycite{Wehle:2016yoi}.
+In particular in 2013 a local deviation of the $P_5'$ observable (see Inset~\ref{Ins:P5prime}) from the Standard Model expectation was observed around $q^2\sim5\:\gevgevcccc$\mycite{LHCb-PAPER-2013-037} and then confirmed with larger data sets~\cite{LHCb-PAPER-2020-002}.
+Belle, ATLAS and CMS have subsequently presented data that are consistent with the LHCb results\mycite{Wehle:2016yoi,Sirunyan:2017dhj,Aaboud:2018krd}, see Fig.~\ref{Fig:PAPER-2020-002}.

-This deviation triggered a lot of interest among theorists, with interpretation articles being quickly submitted to journals.\arXiv{ See Refs.~\cite{Gauld:2013qja,Descotes-Genon:2013wba,Hurth:2013ssa,Altmannshofer:2013foa,Datta:2013kja,Mahmoudi:2014mja} for a small subset.}{} It is not clear yet if the discrepancy in $P_5'$ is a statistical fluctuation, is due to under-estimated theoretical uncertainties\mycite{Jager:2012uw,Jager:2014rwa,Beaujean:2013soa,Ciuchini:2015qxb,Hurth:2017hxg,Bobeth:2017vxj}, or is the manifestation of a new vector current beyond the Standard Model.
+This deviation triggered a lot of interest among theorists\arXiv{, see Refs.~\cite{Gauld:2013qja,Descotes-Genon:2013wba,Hurth:2013ssa,Altmannshofer:2013foa,Datta:2013kja,Mahmoudi:2014mja} for a small subset.}{.} It is not clear yet if the discrepancy in $P_5'$ is a statistical fluctuation, is due to under-estimated theoretical uncertainties\mycite{Jager:2012uw,Jager:2014rwa,Beaujean:2013soa,Ciuchini:2015qxb,Hurth:2017hxg,Bobeth:2017vxj}, or is the manifestation of a new vector current beyond the Standard Model.